 The Group recognises financial assets arising from service concession arrangements when they have an unconditional right to receive cash or other financial asset for the construction services provided.
 Such financial assets are measured at fair value on initial recognition and classified as receivables under service concession arrangements.
-Subsequent to initial recognition, the financial assets are measured at amortised cost using the effective interest method.
+Subsequent to initial recognition, the financial assets are measured at amortised cost using the effective interest method, less allowance for impairments.